smmorey/Morey_et_al_2022_SupplementalMovies/README.md

 # Morey_et_al_submitted_SuppMovies
-This contains all the movies from the Supplemental Information for Morey et al. (submitted).
+*This contains all the movies from the Supplemental Information for Morey et al. (submitted).*
+*Captions for each movie can be found in the Supplemental Information attached to the publication.*